The Contender (TV series): Seasons

-Broadcast
+Broadcast and home media

 The show ran for fifteen weeks through 2005 on NBC in the United States of America.
 The show ran in the UK on ITV2 and was repeated later in the week on ITV and now airs on ITV4.
 It also aired on AXN in India, and on the Spanish language network Telemundo.
 The second season, featuring welterweight contenders, premiered in the United States on Tuesday, July 18, 2006, at 10pm ET/PT, on ESPN.
 The third season, featuring super middleweight contenders, premiered in the United States on Tuesday, September 4, 2007, at 10pm ET/PT, on ESPN.
 The fourth season, featuring cruiserweight contenders, premiered in the United States on Wednesday, December 3, 2008, at 10pm ET/PT, on Versus.

+The first four seasons were made available on Paramount's free streaming service Pluto TV.
+Paramount acquired distribution rights to the first season after purchasing DreamWorks' live-action film and television studios in February 2006, with the next three seasons being produced while DreamWorks Television operated as a division of Paramount.

 A fifth season produced by Mark Burnett and hosted by Andre Ward aired on Epix in 2018.
+The fifth season was handled by Paramount Television and MGM Television, as DreamWorks Television folded in 2013, while Mark Burnett Productions was absorbed into MGM in 2015.